 At present, there is no end market to accept the type of plastic scrap the mixed rigid plastic program produces.
 Therefore, the program must be suspended.

-When another market becomes available, or if the ban is lifted, the rigid plastic recycling program will restart.
+When another market becomes available, the rigid plastic recycling program will restart.

 what do i do with this stuff now?